 The firm’s new tandem silicon-perovskite sandwich structure pushes that to 33.2%.
 Its first commercial sales are set for early 2024.

 Twenty per cent of upfront costs of Euro 44 million to build the firm’s existing German plant two years ago were met by Berlin’s regional government.
-Britain in contrast offered ‘zero incentives’ for such investment, Chase told the newspaper.
+Britain in contrast offered ‘zero incentives’ for such investment, Oxford Perovskite’s co-founder Dr Chris Chase told the FT.

 “It seems to me the rest of the world is staking their future on solar and the UK is not”.
-Oxford Perovskite founder Dr Chris Chase told the Financial Times.
-Germany and the US were the strong candidates for its next plant, he added.
+Chase told the newspaper.
+Germany and the US were strong candidates for its next plant, he added.

 OP is owned by Swiss solar developer Meyer Burger and Chinese power technologists Goldwind.
 Listing its shares is the next step, in what Chase told the FT would be a multi-million fund-raising round.
 NASDAQ in the US or Hong Kong were being considered, he said.